KazaiMazai/SwiftletModel/README.md

 ## Schema

 Schema is implicitly defined by your model types.
-However, in some cases, it’s beneficial to define the entire schema explicitly in one place, enabling bulk data queries.
+However, in some cases, it's beneficial to define the entire schema explicitly in one place, enabling bulk data queries.
 This approach proves especially useful for schema versioning, persistent storage, and synchronization with external data sources.

 ### Schema Versioning